Token ring aims for two-factor security around your finger

 Token uses gestures as well as near-field.
 It can do contactless payments, but it can also unlock computers via password: Knock on a table and the ring sends its code to a nearby computer.

 How will all this work and be safe?
-Token is already working with Microsoft to support the ring with Windows 10, as well as Visa and Mastercard for contactless payments.
+Token is already working with Microsoft to support the ring with Windows 10($119.99 at Dell Home), as well as Visa and Mastercard for contactless payments.

 Using something like Token could remove the need for entering passwords and Token's taking that seriously: The company's working with FIDO Alliance partner companies (a non-profit focusing on interoperability between apps and device) to add support, and the ring is aiming to work with the World Wide Web Consortium's API for strong cryptography in web browsers.